Warsaw Uprising

 Despite the early gains by the Home Army, the Germans successfully counterattacked on 25 August, in an attack that killed as many as 40,000 civilians.
 The uprising was now in a siege phase which favored the better-equipped Germans and eventually the Home Army surrendered on 2 October when their supplies ran out.
-The Germans then deported the remaining civilians in the city and razed the city itself.
-In the end, as many as 15,000 insurgents and 250,000 civilians lost their lives, while the Germans lost around 16,000 men.
+The Germans then deported the remaining civilians and razed the city itself.

-Scholarship since the fall of the Soviet Union, combined with eyewitness accounts, has questioned Soviet motives and suggested their lack of support for the Warsaw Uprising represented their ambitions in Eastern Europe.
-The Red Army did not reinforce resistance fighters or provide air support.
-Declassified documents indicate that Joseph Stalin had tactically halted his forces from advancing on Warsaw in order to exhaust the Polish Home Army and to aid his political desires of turning Poland into a Soviet-aligned state.
-Scholars note the two month period of the Warsaw Uprising marked the start of the Cold War.

-Casualties during the Warsaw Uprising were catastrophic.
+While the Germans lost around 16,000 men during the Warsaw Uprising, Polish casualties were catastrophic.
 Although the exact number of casualties is unknown, it is estimated that about 16,000 members of the Polish resistance were killed and about 6,000 badly wounded.
 In addition, between 150,000 and 200,000 Polish civilians died, mostly from mass executions.
 Jews being harboured by Poles were exposed by German house-to-house clearances and mass evictions of entire neighbourhoods.

-The defeat of the Warsaw Uprising also further decimated urban areas of Poland.
+Historians and the public have debated and interpreted the impact of the Uprising in a wide range of ways, including as a deeply heroic effort and as a terrible loss with little gain.
+Polish and Western historians agree that Joseph Stalin tactically halted his forces from advancing on Warsaw in order to exhaust the Polish Home Army and to aid his political desires of turning Poland into a Soviet-aligned state.
+Some scholars argue that the two-month period of the Warsaw Uprising was a step in the direction of the Cold War.